 Digital Content: Includes PDF presentation and customizable reproducible forms

-Praise for the previous edition of Differentiation for Gifted Learners
+Praise for Differentiation for Gifted Learners

 2014 Legacy Book Award for Educators Winner (previous edition)